2022 4-H Resident Camp is happening!

 What is the youth to adult ratio?

-The California 4-H Youth Development Program requires one adult chaperone for every eight youth.
+The California 4-H Youth Development Program requires at least one adult chaperone for every eight youth.
 All adult chaperones will be certified 4-H volunteers that have cleared a background check prior to attending camp.

 What if my child becomes homesick?